kengwit/numgeo-hardening-soil-bricks/docs/theory.md

 ## What's specific to this repository

 The theory manual describes the *model*, independent of how it is called.
-What this repository adds is purely **plumbing**: three different ways of calling the same, unmodified constitutive routine.
+What this repository adds is purely plumbing: three different ways of calling the same, unmodified constitutive routine.

 <div class="hsb-grid" markdown>